noawe-boi/NoahsObsidianSync/Physics 8.3 Lenz's Law.md

   - physics
 ---
 ## Definition
-States that the current produced by a magnetic field travels in the opposite direction and produces its own cu
+The direction of an electric current produces a magnetic field that opposes the fri